How do I apply to live on campus?

 Twin extra-long sized bedding.
 No bed linens, blankets, or pillows are provided.

 For a complete list of recommended items to bring, visit our Packing List Page.

 Students should bring enough of these basic necessities to last until they can get to a local retail store (toiletries are readily available at the Walgreen's Pharmacy adjacent to campus on Elysian Fields Avenue and Robert E. Lee Boulevard -- see map).

 What if my roommate and I don't get along later in the semester?

 Your Resident Assistant will assist you and your roommate(s) in a mediation session and it is expected of each resident to respect the community living aspect of Pontchartrain Hall.
 If mediation is not successful, then a re-assignment may be considered.
 Your Hall Director will review your request for re-assignment after the mediation session is completed.

 Are there honors or graduates housing options available?

 Yes, housing is available for both Honors students and students pursing a graduate degree.

-Pontchartrain Hall North is home to our Honors community.
+Pontchartrain Hall North is home to our Honors community, and Science, Technology, Engineering and Mathematics Community.
+Pontchartrain Hall South is home to our Visual and Performing Arts Community.
 Graduate students may reside in either Pontchartrain Hall or Lafitte Village.